DevTeam/Pure.DI/readme/injections-of-abstractions.md

     .Bind<IDependency>().To<Dependency>()
     .Bind<IService>().To<Service>()

-    // Specifies to create a composition root (a property)
+    // Specifies to create a composition root
     // of type "Program" with the name "Root" .Root<Program>("Root");